Table of Contents

 5. Partner with Another Brand

 Co-marketing is on the way up.
 You’ve probably run into influencer marketing on Instagram, as B2C brands increasingly realize the value of paying Instagram influencers, individuals with massive organic followings, to promote their products.
 However, there’s a lot of value in co-marketing and influencer marketing for B2B, too.
-73 percent of B2B organizations plan to invest in influencers or brand partnerships in 2018.
+Over 73 percent of B2B organizations plan to include influencer marketing or brand partnerships in their brand awareness strategy in the coming years.

 - Partner with another brand with complimentary, non-competing products to offer collaborative, original research or webinars.